 This is the continuation of the semester's joint seminar with the Universidad Nacional de Colombia-Manizales.
-Title: Enumerating linearity regions of max-pooling layers in convolutional neural networks Abstract: Convolutional neural networks (CNN's) […]
+Title: Enumerating linearity regions of max-pooling layers in convolutional neural networks Abstract: Convolutional neural networks (CNN's) are central tools in the application of machine learning to text, audio and image processing.
+Their success stems from the ability of these networks to […]

 Events